Happy New Year and welcome to the first issue of Shed Building Monthly for 2010.

 4.0 Have you won any other design competitions?

-I am quite new to this world of competitions, I participated last year to Design & Art Direction Student Awards.
+I am quite new to this world of competitions, I participated last year in Design & Art Direction Student Awards.
 This is my second design competition and my first win!
 I think competitions are very important for young designers as they give you a realistic briefing (that is not from one of your teachers) and force you to give the best you have.
 I find it really stimulating and challenging!

-Thats a tough one!
-I'm not sure we can say there is one feature that contributes more to the sustainability of the "Open Office" shed than the others..
+That's a tough one!
+I'm not sure we can say there is one feature that contributes more to the sustainability of the "Open Office" shed than the others...
 It lays first of all in the planning and orientation of the shed and then in the choice of materials.
 For me you have to see it as a whole, it is the combination of all the small features that make it a green shed and reduce its impact on nature.
 It's the use of wood, of big double-glazed windows, of solar panels, of a wood burning stove, the movable panels on the outside for extra isolation or shading, the use of non-toxic varnish etc. that make it a really ecological shed.

 Keep in touch with our monthly newsletter